Quickstart Guide

 The first step is to install the Kaoto VS Code extension.
 Follow the Installation Guide to find out more about how to do it.
 Once done with the installation tasks you should launch VS Code.
 Make sure you have created and selected a workspace folder where your integration will be stored.
 If you did not select a workspace, many commands will not show up as expected or behave differently.

-Create a new Camel Route
+Creating a New Camel Route

 Running the Camel Route